 “Managing appreciated asset sales by splitting them over more than one tax year is a good practice and will help reduce tax liability,” said Keven B. Milgram, CFP®, director of financial planning for BLS Wealth Management in Fort Lauderdale, Florida.

 Another option is to seek long-term rather than short-term capital gains by holding assets for more than one year.
-Long-term gains are taxed at 0 percent, 15 percent, or 20 percent, depending on your taxable income.
+Long-term gains are taxed at 0 percent, 15 percent, or 20 percent, depending on your taxable income and income tax filing status.
 Short-term gains are taxed at your regular marginal income tax rate.

 Finally, limiting your investment income in a given year may help you avoid the 3.8 percent Net Investment Income Tax.

 When the Tax Cuts and Jobs Act doubled the standard deduction, many taxpayers who used to save money by itemizing were relieved of this administrative headache.
 Claiming the standard deduction became the bigger money saver.

 Still, taxpayers who typically come out ahead by claiming the standard deduction might be able to lower their taxable income further by batching itemized deductions so that as many of them as possible fall into the same tax year and exceed the standard deduction.
 The goal is to itemize every other year to achieve tax savings.
 (Related: What is holistic planning and how can it help you?)

 One batching strategy involves donating double to charity what you normally would in the year you plan to itemize, and reducing your charitable donations accordingly in the years you’ll claim the standard deduction.
 You can combine batching with a strategy for reducing taxes on investment gains by donating appreciated stock.
 The key is to donate the appreciated shares directly rather than selling the investment and donating the proceeds, as the sale will trigger capital gains tax.

 Sell losing investments